The Golden Goose

 Like his two older brothers, he met the same dwarf.

-"I don't suppose you'd share your lunch with me," sighed the dwarf, casting his head down.
+"I don't suppose you'd share your lunch with me," sighed the dwarf, his head cast down.

 "Why not?" says Simpleton.
 "I'd like the company."
 And so the two of them ate happily together.

 "I am going to tell you a secret," whispered the dwarf.
 "There's an oak tree by the river near a very large rock.
-Chop it down, and you will find among the roots something very fine."
+Chop it down.
+You will find among the roots something very fine."

 Simpleton thanked the dwarf.
 He chopped the tree, looked down among the roots, and something bright sparkled in the sunlight.
 A goose emerged - a goose with feathers made of pure gold!

 Delighted, Simpleton scooped up the goose.
 That night he stayed at a nearby inn, paying for his room with one of the feathers.
-It's not everyday that someone steps into their inn and pays for a room with a feather made of pure gold, so you can imagine the excitement stirred with the innkeeper and his family.
-Poking their heads out from the hallway, each of the innkeeper's three daughters hatched a plan to steal the goose.
+You can imagine the excitement this stirred with the innkeeper and his family!
+It's not everyday that someone pays for a room with a feather made of pure gold.
+Poking their heads out into the hallway, each of the innkeeper's three daughters hatched a plan to steal the goose.

 Later that same night, the innkeeper's middle daughter slowly opened the door.
 She also tiptoed into the room with the intention of stealing the golden goose.
 But much to her surprise, snoring in the corner was her big sister!
 She tapped her big sister on the shoulder to wake her up.
 Alas!
 The moment she touched her sister's arm she, too, was stuck!

-I'm sure you wouldn't be surprised to hear that minutes later, the innkeeper's youngest daughter was also tiptoeing into the room.
+I'm sure you wouldn't be surprised to hear that just minutes later, the innkeeper's youngest daughter also tiptoed into the room.
 Surprised to see both of her older sisters snoring in the corner, she tapped the arm of her middle sister and instantly her fingers stuck fast, too!

 She tapped the arm of her middle sister and instantly her fingers stuck fast, too!